 There are a lot of belles at the ball, but you can’t dance with all of them.

-Some 40 years later, while trolling the markets for great buying opportunities set up by the BP oil spill, I stumbled across (OXY) once more (click here for their site at http://www.oxy.com ).
+Some 40 years later, while trolling the markets for great buying opportunities set up by the BP oil spill, I stumbled across (OXY) once more (click here for their site).
 (OXY) has a minimal offshore presence, nothing in deep water, and huge operations in the Middle East and South America.
 It was the first US oil company to go back into Libya when the sanctions were lifted in 2005.
 (OXY’s) substantial California production is expected to leap to 45% to 200,000 barrels a day over the next four years.
 Its horizontal multistage fracturing technology will enable it to dominate California shale.
-The has raised its dividend for the eighth year in a row, by 15% to 1.60%.
+The company has raised its dividend for the tenth year in a row, by 15% to 1.56%.
 Need I say more?

-The clear message that has come out of the BP oil spill is that onshore energy resources are now more valuable than offshore ones.
+The clear message that came out of the BP oil spill is that onshore energy resources are now more valuable than offshore ones.
 I decided to add it to my model portfolio.
-Energy is one of a tiny handful of industries I am willing to put my money in these days (technology and commodities are the others), and BP has handed me a rare opportunity to get in as the tightwad that I truly am.
+Energy is one of a tiny handful of industries I am willing to put my money in these days (technology, industrials, and health care are the others).

 Oh, and I got an A+ on the paper, and the following year Algeria raised the price of oil to $12.